-What's Wrong With Strict Parenting?
+What's Wrong with Strict Parenting?

-Research show that most people think strict parenting produces better-behaved kids.
+Research shows that most people think strict parenting produces better-behaved kids.
 However, research studies on discipline consistently show that strict, or authoritarian, child-raising actually produces kids with lower self esteem who behave worse than other kids -- and therefore get punished more!
 Strict parenting actually creates behavior problems in children.
 Why?

 Harsh limits may temporarily control behavior, but they don’t help a child learn to self-regulate.
 Instead, harsh limits trigger a resistance to taking responsibility for themselves.
 There is no internal tool more valuable for kids than self-discipline, but it develops from the internalization of loving limits.
 No one likes to be controlled, so it's not surprising that kids reject limits that aren't empathic.
 They see the "locus of control" outside of themselves, rather than WANTING to behave.

 Kids learn what they live and what you model, right?
 Well, if kids do what you want because they fear you, how is that different than bullying?
 If you yell, they'll yell.
 If you use force, they'll use force.

 That's because authoritarian child raising makes it clear to kids that part of them is not acceptable, and that parents aren't there to help them learn to cope and manage those difficult feelings that drive them to act out.
 They're left lonely, trying to sort out for themselves how to overcome their "lesser" impulses.

 They learn to obey, but they don't learn to think for themselves.
 Later in life, they won't question authority when they should.
 They're less likely to take responsibility for their actions and more willing to follow the peer group, or to dodge responsibility by saying that they were only trying to “follow orders.”

 Studies show that children raised with a strict parenting style tend to be more angry and rebellious as teenagers and young adults.
 To see why, simply consider how this works for most adults.
 Virtually all of us were raised with some degree of harshness, and we chafe at control to that degree -- even when we're the ones imposing it!
 That means we end up with problems regulating ourselves.
 Sometimes this shows up as anger and resentfulness at any perceived limit or criticism, or by over-reacting when we think someone is trying to tell us what to do.
 Sometimes it shows up in rebellion against the limits we impose on ourselves.
 For instance, we may harshly starve ourselves with a new diet and then rebel by binging.
 (Not surprisingly, studies show that kids raised with strict parenting are more likely to become overweight!)

 6. Because kids raised strictly only "do right" when we're there, they get into more trouble.

-Parents who relate punitively to their kids have to cut off their natural empathy for their children, which makes the relationship less satisfying to them.
+Parents who relate punitively to their kids have to cut off their natural empathy for their children, which makes the relationship less satisfying to both parent and child.
 Parenting also becomes much harder for these parents because their kids lose interest in pleasing them and become much more difficult to manage.
 So strict parenting makes for unhappy parents.
-And children who are parented strictly end up fighting with parents and looking for love in all the wrong places.
+And children who are parented strictly end up fighting with parents and carrying a chip on their shoulder.
+As they get older, they look for love in all the wrong places.